kamalesh889/Loadbalancer/README.md

 ENDPOINT USE:-

-*)Use this Url (http://localhost:8080/urls/register) to register your urlstring
+*)Use this Url (http://localhost:8080/urls/register) to register your urlstring which will act as server

 *)Then use (http://localhost:8080/proxy) in your chrome browser To make request and get all the response for url one by one (The urls should be alive )